 Working with event data starts at the point where they are captured.
 This usually happens by using some SDK, which can be incorporated into your web app, mobile app, or website.
 Then you use the SDK to generate an event every time an action happens and enrich it with useful metadata, which triggered the event.

 After the SDK captures the event, it will be pushed into the data infrastructure.
 The SDK needs to take care of any failures while respecting the host's resources, e.g., you don’t want the SDK to blow up the CPU or memory of a mobile device.
 Keep in mind that guaranteeing that there will be zero data loss is impossible.
 For example, a mobile app has to push data to the infrastructure, the network is down, and the user decides to kill the app.

 After the data is delivered to the data infrastructure, it’s usually received into a queuing system that can maintain the ordering of the events.
 This is important, especially if the events drive some behavior.
 This is the reason why systems like Kafka have very well-defined ordering semantics.

 After the event data is queued in such a system, they can be processed in a streaming fashion.
 In this case, it’s ideal to have a queuing system that can sustain high throughput, as these applications are usually real-time.

 Finally, the data can also be stored for batch processing or archiving.

-We’ll cover the other big, commonly used category of data, relational data, in our next post.
-We’ll outline how to collect it, and we’ll also briefly describe two other common sources of data.
+Now that you've learned about collecting event data, check out Data Collection (Part 2), where we cover the other big, commonly used category of data, relational data and briefly touch on two other common sources of data.